 This option controls the behavior of the menu bar at the top of each page.
 There are two possible choices:

 The default behavior.
 When the page scrolls, the navigation remains at the top of the page, so it is no longer visible as it scrolls off the top of the window.
 This is the best option for most situations.

 When selected, the navigation remains fixed at the top of the window, always visible and available for use.
 This behavior can be convenient, but on smaller screens such as tablets and mobile devices, long menus can be cut off, leaving options at the bottom unreachable.

 - Hostname in Menu

-When set, the firewall’s Hostname or Fully Qualified Domain Name will be included in the menu bar for reference.
+When set, the GUI includes the firewall Hostname or Fully Qualified Domain Name in the menu bar for reference.
 This can aid when maintaining multiple firewalls, making it easier to distinguish them without looking at the browser title or tab text.